jackeselius/media-website/README.md

 - 401 Unauthorized
   - Token missing/expired.
 Log in at `/login`.
 The axios interceptor redirects to `/login` on 401.
+  - If this happens only on the server (works on your desktop), check Apache:
+    - mod_wsgi: ensure `WSGIPassAuthorization On` is set so the `Authorization` header reaches Django.
+    - reverse proxy: consider `RequestHeader set Authorization expr=%{HTTP:Authorization}` if other auth modules interfere.

+- On phone during local development, API calls hit `localhost:8000` and fail
+  - Mobile devices can’t reach your computer’s `localhost`.
+Set `VITE_API_BASE_URL` to your computer’s LAN IP, e.g. `http://192.168.1.50:8000`.
+  - Or run the SPA through the same origin as Django (use a Vite proxy or build the SPA and let Django serve it).

 - Upload 403/CSRF issues
   - Confirm `CSRF_TRUSTED_ORIGINS` includes your domain and that HTTPS is used in production.
 Ensure token auth is present.